moosetechnology/moosetechnology.github.io/_drafts/2025-03-26-visitor-external-grammar.md

   selector := 'visitPerl' , aTSNode type capitalized , ':'.
   ^self perform: selector asSymbol with: aTSNode
 ```
-This method builds the new method name in a temporary variable `selector` and then calls it with `perform:with:`.
+This method builds the new method name in a temporary variable `selector` and then calls it using `perform:with:`.

-Note that the `type` is capitalized to match the Pharo convention for method names.
+Note that the `type` name is capitalized to match the Pharo convention for method names.
 We could have removed all the underscores (\_) but it would have required a little bit of extra work.
 This is not difficult with string manipulation methods.
 You could try it... (or you can continue reading and find the solution further down.)

-With this simple extra step, we can now define separate visiting method for each type of `TSNode`.
+With this simple extra indirection in `#visitNode:`, we can now define separate visiting method for each type of `TSNode`.
 For example to convert the AST to a Famix model, `visitPerlPackage:` would create a `FamixPerlClass`, and `visitPerlSubroutine_declaration_statement:` will create a `FamixPerlMethod`.
 (Of course it is a bit more complex than that, but you got the idea, right?)

 ## Creating the visiting methods

 Our visitor is progressing but not done yet.
-If we call `rootnode accept: TreeSitterPerlVisitor new` with the root node on an Tree-Sitter AST, it will immediately halt on a DoesNotUnderstand error because the method `visitPerlSource_file:` does not exist in the visitor.
+If we call `astRootNode accept: TreeSitterPerlVisitor new` with the root node of the Tree-Sitter AST, it will immediately halt on a DoesNotUnderstand error because the method `visitPerlSource_file:` does not exist in the visitor.

 We can create it that way:
 ```st